martomo/SublimeTextXdebug/README.md

 * Works on both Sublime Text 2 __and__ 3

 ## Commands
-Here is a complete list of commands you can find Command Pallette under the `Xdebug` namespace or in the menu under `Tools / Xdebug`:
+Here is a complete list of commands you can find Command Palette under the `Xdebug` namespace or in the menu under `Tools / Xdebug`:

 #### Start/Stop debugging session
 * Start Debugging - <kbd>Ctrl+Shift+F9</kbd> or <kbd>⌘+Shift+F9</kbd>